 #2.
 They define sex broadly.

 Sexually satisfied couples recognize that it is about more than just intercourse.
-According to research, they usually become intimate with each other at least once a week.
+According to research, they usually become intimate at least once a week.
 A routine does not guarantee quick happiness.
-However, becoming physically near to your lover is typically an indication that you two are in a good position.
+However, becoming physically close to your lover indicates that you two are in a good position.

 #3.
 They desire to please and be satisfied.

 The key to having good sex is to enjoy both getting and giving pleasure.
-We can get caught up in our passionate need to be pleasured and forget that our spouse has sexual needs and desires as well.
+We can get caught up in our passionate need to be pleasured and forget that our spouse has sexual needs and desires.

 As an example, consider oral sex.
 Some people enjoy receiving it but are hesitant to give it.
 Highly sexual couples have no difficulty with this; they enjoy being pleasured and want to help their partner feel the same way.